 Class attendance is considered an integral part of the learning experience as class discussions and lectures will include valuable material covered in the examinations that is not otherwise covered in the textbook.
 However, class attendance will not be taken.
 Thus, students are expected to attend all classes and participate in class discussions to have exposure to this information; however, class attendance will not be calculated into your final grade in the course.
+Please do not email the instructors regarding your absences.
+There are no excused or unexcused absences.
 If students must be absent, they will be responsible for any missed material by acquiring lecture notes from other students who attended.
-Some material presented in lectures will not be in the texts and will be included on examinations.
+You can expect that class slides will, in most cases, be on Sakai, however, not every lecture has slides that will accompany it and not all informations.
 Thus, reduced attendance can be expected to result in a lower course grade.
 Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found in the online catalog at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.

-Please do not email your instructors to let them know about your planned or unplanned absences, as your attendance will not make up any part of your grade.
+Let me repeat: Please do not email your instructors to let them know about your planned or unplanned absences, as your attendance will not make up any part of your grade.